sls1005/FundamentalBrowser/README.md

 * To keep things simple, new windows are implemented in this app as new tasks/activities.
 Using more than one window may consume a lot of system resources due to this reason.
 Hence, new windows are not created automatically in most cases.

 * For security concerns, JavaScript is automatically disabled by default when opening a URL from within another application.
 This can be changed in settings.
-In addition, this app will not load a URL from an intent unless its scheme is `http:` or `https:` (and currently, only the latter will be successfully loaded).
+In addition, this app will not load a URL from an intent unless its scheme is `http:` or `https:`.
 The latter rule is not enforced for URLs from a webpage or for URL/URIs loaded manually by the user.

 * This browser supports HTTP (the non-secure protocol that is similar to but different from HTTPS), but it is disabled by default, meaning this app will block (non-HTTPS) HTTP requests unless you enable HTTP in settings.
 HTTPS is used normally and is not subject to this rule.
 The reason for this application to support (non-secure) HTTP is to allow debugging custom servers in LAN.
 It's not for general use.
 Don't enable it unless you really need it.